JulianeRoeder/GfOeNFDI4BioSpatialData2024/README.md

 - [                ] There were enough breaks
 - [                ] The infrastructure was appropriate (room, tech, etc.)

 How did you like the contents of this workshop?

 - [(1 totally)(2 agree)(3 unsure)(4 maybe not)(5 disagree)]
-- [                ] The part about basics of research data management was too short
-- [                ] The part about basics of research data management was too long
-- [                ] The part about basics of research data management had an appropriate length
-- [                ] The part about data management plans was too short
-- [                ] The part about data management plans was too long
-- [                ] The part about data management plans had an appropriate length
-- [                ] The part about geospatial data was too short
-- [                ] The part about geospatial data was too long
-- [                ] The part about geospatial data had an appropriate length
-- [                ] The part about taxonomic integration was too short
-- [                ] The part about taxonomic integration was too long
-- [                ] The part about taxonomic integration had an appropriate length

-How did you like the contents of this workshop?

-- [(1 totally)(2 agree)(3 unsure)(4 maybe not)(5 disagree)]